matthewmiller1s/FileStore/README.md

 ## 𝐶𝑜𝑚𝑚𝑎𝑛𝑑𝑠

 ```
-/start - start the bot or get posts
+start - start the bot or get posts
-/batch - create link for more than one posts
+batch - create link for more than one posts
-/genlink - create link for one post
+genlink - create link for one post
-/users - view bot statistics
+users - view bot statistics
-/broadcast - broadcast any messages to bot users
+broadcast - broadcast any messages to bot users
-/dbroadcast - broadcast any messages with auto delete.
+dbroadcast - broadcast any messages with auto delete.
-/stats - checking your bot uptime
+stats - checking your bot uptime
-/start - start the bot or get posts
+start - start the bot or get posts
-/batch - create link for more than one posts
+batch - create link for more than one posts
-/custom_batch - create custom batch from channel/group
+custom_batch - create custom batch from channel/group
-/genlink - create link for one post
+genlink - create link for one post
-/users - view bot statistics
+users - view bot statistics
-/broadcast - broadcast any messages to bot users
+broadcast - broadcast any messages to bot users
-/dbroadcast - broadcast any messages with auto delete
+dbroadcast - broadcast any messages with auto delete
-/stats - check your bot uptime
+stats - check your bot uptime
-/dlt_time - set auto delete time for files
+dlt_time - set auto delete time for files
-/check_dlt_time - check current delete time setting
+check_dlt_time - check current delete time setting
-/ban - ban a user from using the bot
+ban - ban a user from using the bot
-/unban - unban a previously banned user
+unban - unban a previously banned user
-/banlist - get list of banned users
+banlist - get list of banned users
-/addchnl - add a channel for force subscription
+addchnl - add a channel for force subscription
-/delchnl - remove a force subscribe channel
+delchnl - remove a force subscribe channel
-/listchnl - view all added force subscribe channels
+listchnl - view all added force subscribe channels
-/fsub_mode - toggle force subscribe on or off
+fsub_mode - toggle force subscribe on or off
-/pbroadcast - pin a broadcast to all user's chat
+pbroadcast - pin a broadcast to all user's chat
-/add_admin - add a new admin
+add_admin - add a new admin
-/deladmin - remove an admin
+deladmin - remove an admin
-/admins - list all current admins
+admins - list all current admins
-/delreq - removed users that left chnl and not getting request fsub
+delreq - removed users that left chnl and not getting request fsub
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">